kozzy1/DataGeneration/README.md

-# Project1
+# DataGeneration

 This project synthesises flow data from stereo disparity data.
 It is written under Matlab2016b and Ubuntu 16.04, and tested under Ubuntu 16.04 and Win 10.
-The principle is that we add random vertical disparity on the x disparity in the stereo dataset "Sintel" and "SceneFlow".
+The　principle　for synthesis is that random vertical disparity is added on the stereo data "Sintel" and "SceneFlow" which contain horizontal disparity only.

 The range of the vertical disparity is 1% of the vertical dimension of the image.